 Starting with version 1.8, sudo supports a plugin API for policy and session logging.
-Plugins may be compiled as dynamic shared objects (the default on systems that support them) or compiled statically into the sudo binary itself.
 By default, the sudoers policy plugin and an associated I/O logging plugin are used.
 Via the plugin API, sudo can be configured to use alternate policy and/or I/O logging plugins provided by third parties.
 The plugins to be used are specified in the sudo.conf(5) file.